ulf-frostypaw/social-network/README.md

-A alternative to all furry social network platforms.
+An alternative to all furry social network platforms.